 - /mg: YANG-based data with path "/mg" and using CBOR content encoding format.
 This path represents a data-store resource which contains YANG data resources as its descendant nodes.
-All identifiers referring to YANG data nodes within this path are encoded as YANG hash values (see Section 5.5). - /mg/mod.uri: URI identifying the location of the server module information, with path "/mg/mod.uri" and CBOR content format.
+All identifiers referring to YANG data nodes within this path are encoded as YANG hash values (see Section 5.7). - /mg/mod.uri: URI identifying the location of the server module information, with path "/mg/mod.uri" and CBOR content format.
 This YANG data is encoded with plain identifier strings, not YANG hash values.

-- /mg/mod.set: String identifying the module set ID in use by the server, which is defined as the 'module-set-id' leaf in the ietfyang-library module.
-This resource MUST change to a new value when the set of YANG modules in use by the server changes. - /mg/num.typ: String identifying the object ID numbering scheme used by the CoMI server.
-The only value defined in this document is 'yanghash' to indicate that the YANG Hash numbering scheme defined in this document is used.
-It is possible for other object numbering schemes to be defined outside the scope of this document. - /mg/srv.typ: String identifying the CoMI server type.
+An EntityTag MUST be maintained for this resource by the server, which MUST be changed to a new value when the set of YANG modules in use by the server changes. - /mg/num.typ: String identifying the object ID numbering scheme used by the CoMI server.
+The only value defined in this document is

+'yanghash' to indicate that the YANG Hash numbering scheme defined in this document is used.
+It is possible for other object numbering schemes to be defined outside the scope of this document.

+/mg/srv.typ: String identifying the CoMI server type.
 The value 'ro' indicates that the server is a read-only server and no editing operations are supported.
 A read-only server is not required to provide YANG deviation statements for any writable YANG data nodes.
 The value 'rw' indicates that the server is a read-write server and editing operations are supported.
-A readwrite server is required to provide YANG deviation statements for any writable YANG data nodes that are not fully implemented. - /mg/yh.uri: URI indicating the location of the server YANG hash information if any objects needed to be re-hashed by the server.
-It has the path "/mg/yh.uri" and is encoded in CBOR format.
-The "ietf-yang-hash" module of Section 5.3 is used to define the syntax and semantics of this data structure.
+A readwrite server is required to provide YANG deviation statements for any writable YANG data nodes that are not fully implemented.

+/mg/yh.uri: URI indicating the location of the server YANG hash information if any objects needed to be re-hashed by the server.
+It has the path "/mg/yh.uri" and is encoded in CBOR format. "yang-hash" container within the "ietf-yang-hash" module of Section 5.4 is used to define the syntax and semantics of this data structure.
 This YANG data is encoded with plain identifier strings, not YANG hash values.
-The server will only have this resource if there are any objects that needed to be re-hashed due to a hash collision. - /mg/stream: String identifying the default stream resource to which YANG notification instances are appended.
+The server will only have this resource if there are any objects that needed to be re-hashed due to a hash collision.
+If a client requests a node that has been re-hashed, then a rehash error is returned, according to the procedure in Section 5.2.

+/mg/stream: String identifying the default stream resource to which YANG notification instances are appended.
 Notification support is optional, so this resource will not exist if the server does not support any notifications.